Kirkalocka Station Regeneration Project

 Project Information:

-The Kirkalocka Station Regeneration Project is a Human-Induced Regeneration (HIR) project located at Kirkalocka Station, approximately 60km south of Mount Magnet in the Mid West region of Western Australia.
-Registered in November 2018, the project covers a vast area of roughly 74,765 hectares within the station's pastoral lease.
+Kirkalocka Station Regeneration Project is a Human-Induced Regeneration project located at Kirkalocka Station, approximately 60km south of Mount Magnet in the Mid West region of Western Australia.
+It was registered in November 2018 and covers an area of 74,764.98ha.